ClickHouse/ClickHouse/docs/en/query_language/functions/string_functions.md

 ## startsWith(s, prefix)

-Returns whether to end with the specified prefix.
-Returns 1 if the string ends with the specified prefix, otherwise it returns 0.
+Returns whether to start with the specified prefix.
+Returns 1 if the string starts with the specified prefix, otherwise it returns 0.

 ## trimLeft(s)